-You’ll follow in the Earl’s footsteps as you cross a large green field to get to the fort.
-Today, people come here to relax, picnic, and fly kites; the sky is full of them on a clear day.
+Now El Morro is a beacon for relaxation and photo ops: People come here to relax, picnic, and fly kites; the sky is full of them on a clear day.
 (You can buy one—they're called chiringas—at a nearby stall.)

+Once you reach the citadel, take your time to explore its ingenious architecture.
 El Morro is made up of six staggered levels, incorporating dungeons, barracks, passageways, and storerooms.
 Walk along its ramparts, where cannons still face the ocean, and step inside one of the domed garitas, or sentry boxes, which are themselves an iconic symbol of Puerto Rico.
+The garitas are the prime places to find breathtaking ocean views.
 Looking out across the bay, you'll see another, smaller fortification.
-Called El Cañuelo, this was El Morro’s partner in the island’s defense: ships hoping to attack Puerto Rico would be cut down in a barrage of crisscrossing cannon fire.
+Called El Canuelo, this was El Morro’s partner in the island’s defense: Ships hoping to attack Puerto Rico would be cut down in a barrage of crisscrossing cannon fire.